Gburdel/UVlightsensor/README.md

 ![image](https://github.com/Gburdel/UVlightsensor/assets/30203498/a7888b5e-ba87-48a7-9a59-68bfe60123e8)

-If you don't mind always having a USB C cable plugged in, you can skip the OLED and battery and put it in a smaller case like this one shown below: https://www.amazon.com/dp/B0BY2CZ7LB?ref=ppx_yo2ov_dt_b_product_details&th=1
+If you don't mind always having a USB C cable plugged in, you can skip purchase of the OLED, the second Qwiic cable for the OLED, battery, and switch.
+Then it will fit in a smaller case like this one shown below: https://www.amazon.com/dp/B0BY2CZ7LB?ref=ppx_yo2ov_dt_b_product_details&th=1

 ![image](https://github.com/Gburdel/UVlightsensor/assets/30203498/053ef636-7c20-4409-9f3c-5d159f10a34b)